Laureano López Rodó

 Laureano López Rodó (18 November 1920 – 11 March 2000) was a Spanish lawyer, diplomat and politician who served as Minister of Foreign Affairs and as Commissioner and later Minister for Development Planning during the rule of Francisco Franco.
+He was a member of the Opus Dei.

+Career

+Rodó served as Minister of Foreign Affairs and as Commissioner and later Minister for Development Planning during the rule of Francisco Franco.

+Personal life

 He died during the night of 11 March 2000 aged 79.
 He is interred at Cementerio de la Almudena.